Doctor insights on:

 Positive for blood in stool.
-Dr. Won't do colonoscopy because i'm not a candidate for surgery. (have stage 3b lung cancer & severe copd) any suggesti?
+Dr. Won't do colonoscopy because I'm not a candidate for surgery. (have stage 3b lung cancer & severe copd) any suggesti?

 Possibly repeat test: Occult testing often leads to false positives.
 Abnormal test results may occur after eating meat, a nosebleed or gum bleed.
 It does not necessarily indicate internal bleeding.
-With stage iiib lung cancer and severe copd, i suspect your doctor believes there is really no benefit to further testing due to these very severe illnesses that will probably limit lifespan. ...Read more
+With stage iiib lung cancer and severe copd, I suspect your doctor believes there is really no benefit to further testing due to these very severe illnesses that will probably limit lifespan. ...Read more

 My mom has stage 4 lung cancer and we're not sure what type of cancer.
 She is having blood in her stool and throwing up, what is happening?